 All the above constants are critical to the formation of the basic building blocks of life.
 And, the range of possible values for these constants is very narrow, only about 1 to 5% for the combination of constants.
 Outside this range, and life (in particular, intelligent life) would be impossible.

 It is therefore possible to imagine whole different kinds of universes with different constants, all equal valid within the laws of Nature.
 For example, a universe with a lower gravitational constant would have a weaker force of gravity, where stars and planets might not form.
 Or a universe with a high strong force which would inhibit thermonuclear fusion, which would make the luminosity of stars be much lower, a darker universe, and life would have to evolve without sunlight.
 Why don't those Universes exist?
 Why does our Universe, with its special value exist rather than another?
 Is there something fundamental to our physics that makes the present values for physical constants expected?

+The strong form seems extreme and the weak form seems unsatisfying (if you heard of a man surviving a firing squad, would you not want to know why?).
 The key focus here is that a naturalistic stance for science requires that the Universe is causally closed.
 That science is complete and the forces of physics are the only forces in the Universe and everything can be explained by those forces.
 The anthropic principle is seen as a challenge to the naturalistic view and requires an "outside" force or guiding deity.